oddnetworks/oddworks/README.md

 ### Multiscreen Apps
 In addition to the SDKs there are plans to have open source apps which leverage the SDKs available to you as well.
 You could use these as reference implementations, a hobby project, or make some tweaks and ship your own streaming channel!

+Although the source repositories are not open source yet there are some [downloads available now](https://www.oddnetworks.com/documentation/sampleapps/) from the website.

 What's planned?